ERGONOMICS FOR MOBILE DEVICES

 Further Reading

 The way you sit at your desk affects your health.
-You could end up with chronic neck or back pain or spinal damage depending on how you sit.
-Follow these tips as you improve your posture and ergonomics at work.
-Be Aware of Back Pain ...
+Poor sitting posture can lead to chronic neck or back pain or long-term spinal strain.
+Follow these practical tips to improve posture and ergonomics during your workday.
+Workplace posture tips ...

 What is ergonomics?
-It's the study of the interaction of people, environment and work to create safety and efficiency.
+It’s the study of the interaction of people, environment, and work to create safety and efficiency.
 How do employees interact with technology?
-Fitting Machines to People Traditionally, machines and equipment were purchased ...
+Fitting machines to people Traditionally, machines and equipment were purchased and t...

-Standard Operation Procedures (SOP) direct employees to complete tasks correctly, the first time, safely.
-Effective SOPs are written and cover five areas of concern: 1.
-Task Protocol.
+Standard Operation Procedures (SOP) direct employees to complete tasks correctly, the first time, and safely.
+Effective SOPs are written and cover five areas of concern.
+Five areas of concern Task Protocol.
 How to complete the task.
-This instruction may be step-by-step ...
+This i...

 Although the term ergonomics was first used in the late eighteenth century, it wasn't until after World War II that the field known today as ergonomics really began to shape product design and human interaction with surrounding elements.
 What Is Er...